xiekw2010/DXRefresh/README.md

 DXRefresh
 =========

-Simple style and Simple way to integrate pull down refresh and pull up fresh
+Simple style and Simple way to integrate pull down refreshing and drap up refreshing

 ###Features

 + Simple style, just UIRefreshControl and UIActivityIndicatorView.
 + Simple Drop in, just import "UIScrollView+DXRefresh.h".
-+ Simple and easy api to combine the code, no need to set something `scrollViewDidScroll` or others.
++ Simple api to combine the code, no need to set something `scrollViewDidScroll` or others.

 ###how to use

+eg1:

     [self.tableView addHeaderWithTarget:self action:@selector(refreshHeader)];
     [self.tableView addFooterWithTarget:self action:@selector(refreshFooter)];